utsav87589/Fraud-Detection/README.md

 -all the clustering algorithms done on the dataset, taking only the numerical features, scaler and pca -tomorrow my plan will be to use Isolation forest and db scan to detect outliers overall

+### day 14 update

+-outliers detection (locasl and global) using the Isolation forest and LOF, completed -this dataset is completed officially with just the reporting and transfering learning for the outliers part left